pachterlab/gget/docs/src/en/mutate.md

 Since we are passing the path to a gtf file to the `gtf` argument, transcript boundaries will be respected (the genome will be split into transcripts). `gtf_transcript_id_column` specifies the name of the column in `mutations` containing the transcript IDs corresponding to the transcript IDs in the `gtf` file.

-The `optimize_flanking_regions` argument actives maximizing the length of the resulting mutation-containing sequences while maintaining specificity (no wildtype kmer will be retaie)
+The `optimize_flanking_regions` argument maximizes the length of the resulting mutation-containing sequences while maintaining specificity (no wildtype k-mer will be retained).

 `update_df` activates the creation of a new CSV file with updated information about each input and output sequence.
 This new CSV file will be saved as `update_df_out`.
 Since `store_full_sequences` is activated, this new CSV file will not only contain the output sequences (restricted in size by flanking regiong of size `k`), but also the complete input and output sequences.
 This allows us to observe the mutation in the context of the entire sequence.
 Lastly, we are also adding the translated versions of the complete sequences by adding the with the `translate` flag, so we can observe how the resulting amino acid sequence is changed.
 The `translate_start` and `translate_end` arguments specify the names of the columns in `mutations` that contain the start and end positions of the open reading frame (start and end positions for translating the nucleotide sequence to an amino acid sequence), respectively.